-I am old school and I prefer quality of content more than these tips.
+I am an old school and I prefer the quality of content more than these tips.
 In fact, I have heard over a hundred tips to improve website ranking and increase traffic.
 If someone is interested, ask me and I’ll list them out.

 Question of Monetization

 This is what most bloggers worry about.
 When I tell people that I have a blog, the first question they ask is how much do I earn from the blog.
 It is hard to explain that I prefer my site to be ad-free and therefore it is not monetized.
 I write for my own pleasure.
 My site is not going to be filled with ads, at least that is what I think now.
 There are other sources to earn money.
-Why should a site created for my pleasure and for the pleasure of like minded photographers be filled with ads?
+Why should a site created for my pleasure and for the pleasure of like-minded photographers be filled with ads?

 (Chain and Lock – photographed on a photowalk with a friend, during the initial days of this blog)

 It is real and I face it.
 Every once in a while, I run out of ideas.
-I don’t know what to write about and then there is long gap.
+I don’t know what to write about and then there is a long gap.
 Sometimes, I know what to write but don’t know where to start.
 One famous writer has once said, start writing and let your emotions take over you.
 Keep on writing what comes to your mind.
 That is when the text begins to feel real.

-Actually, writer’s block is what reminded me of photographer’s block.
+Actually, writer’s block is what reminded me of the photographer’s block.
 That is when I wrote this article – Photographer’s Block

-I also manage one another website that has a handful of articles.
+I also manage another website that has a handful of articles.
 Some of the times when I did not post an article here for a long time, one of the reasons might have been that I wrote an article there.
 Do check out this link – Blog on Maini’s Hill Cottages (opens in a new tab)